 Diamond FX makes a UV/Neon Violet, Blue and White that are compliant with Cosmetic regulations according to them (UPDATE: we are not sure they are still producing them).
 Ruby Red has a nice range of colors including: white, yellow, green, pastel green, pastel blue, blue, purple, pink and orange.
 This is the biggest range of FDA compliant UV/Neon paints available in the market at the moment.
 Snazaroo also has a small range of colors that comply with FDA regulations as well as Mehron, in their Fantasy FX line and now in their NEW UV / Neon range.

 Ruby Red also makes a clear UV color that can be applied on top of regular face paint.
 The color won’t show until exposed to UV lights.
 Once exposed to Black Lights, it will have a greenish glow with subtle variations depending on the color laying underneath it.

-Kryolan has now launched a new line of cosmetic grade UV face paint colors that are complaint with US and European cosmetic regulations and we have them available!
-We will be testing these soon and let you know what we think of them.
+Kryolan has now launched a new line of cosmetic grade UV face paint colors that are complaint with US and European cosmetic regulations according to them, and we have them available!
+UPDATE: Kryolan has discontinued their Cosmetic Compliant UV range.

 As far as Glow In The Dark paints the FDA has only approved one pigment with such quality and it is a whitish pigment that has a yellow/greenish glow in the dark.
 There are some companies offering a much wider range of glow in the dark colors, but they do not comply with USA FDA cosmetic regulations, although some do comply with EU cosmetic regulations.